 1620: James Williams, father of Roger Williams Dies

 According to the 1894 G.B.
-Thayer Book3, Roger’s father James Williams was a merchant tailor in London, England.
+Thayer Book, Roger’s father James Williams was a merchant tailor in London, England.
 He was probably born at St. Albans, Hertfordshire.
 In about 1590 he married Alice Pemberton, and soon after moved to and went into business in London.
-He died in November 1621, leaving his property to his wife and children including Roger.
+He died in 1620, leaving his property to his wife and children including Roger.

 Fathers usually make a big impression upon their children.
 When James died September 7, 1620, Roger Williams was about 17 or 18 years old.
 James Williams made provisions for the distribution of money and bread among the poor on the day or day following his funeral.
 I can’t help but imagine that actions of this nature influenced Roger Williams.

 Roger Williams’ patron and mentor Sir Edward Coke noticed Roger’s shorthand and sponsored him to Sutton’s Hospital, now Charterhouse.
 He entered the school on June 25, 1621, and graduated July 9, 1624.
 Prior to graduating, he entered Jesus College on April 30, 1624.
 By July 7, 1625 he was attending Pembroke College, Cambridge where he earned a Bachelor’s of Art degree in 1627 from Pembroke College, Cambridge in January 1626.
 After he achieved his B.A. degree, he started studying law under his patron Sir Edward Coke.
 After a short time, he switched to theology.